tfran95/fuzzy-succotash/README.md

+# fCC python projects
-# python implementations of ml code
+# and possible python implementations of ml code